igordejanovic/parglare/docs/actions.md

 - **obj** - Used implicitly by rules using [named matches](./grammar_language.md#named-matches-assignments).
   Creates Python object with attributes derived from named matches.
+Objects created this way have additional attributes `_pg_start_position`/`_pg_end_position` with start/end position in the input stream where the object is found.